SureshakeDocs

 1. Confirm report quality and approval status.

-2. Decide whether the recipient should be a direct collaborator or a follower.
+3. Decide whether the recipient should be a direct collaborator, follower, or one-time report recipient.

 Access policy guidance